0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/topup-heimdall-fee.md

     - `user`: Validator's Signer Address
     - `heimdallFee`: Topup fee (**minimum 1 MATIC**)

-6. After filling in the details, click on **Write** to sign the transaction.
+6. After filling in the details, select **Write** to sign the transaction.

 Your Heimdall fee will be updated soon after the transaction completes.